ENERGY STORIES

 • cooked on the induction cooktop whenever possible, using cookware that works on it

-• Electric burners also let excess heat escape below, around, and above the cookware.
-This also wastes energy, often heats pot handles unnecessarily (a risk to the cook!), and makes the kitchen a hotter place to work in, which is especially undesirable in the summer.
-The burners also stay dangerously hot right after being turned off.
+• Electric burners let excess heat escape below, around, and above the cookware.
+This wastes energy, can heat pot handles unnecessarily (a risk to the cook!), and makes the kitchen a hotter place to work in, which is especially undesirable in the summer.

 Picture